-The Pedway keeps Chigacoans working downtown, cool in the summer and warm in the winter.
+The Pedway keeps Chicagoans working downtown, cool in the summer and warm in the winter.
 Plus it's a convenient way to get around.
 Free tours of the Pedway are available so you can learn about the city and the Pedway from an entertaining and knowledgeable guide.

 Stay Cool Indoors at Chicago Museums